Ed-o/devops-scripts/README.md

 It is justa wrapper for the aws-cli but it does make it easier to use (I think)

 ## AWS
-A tool to wrap the aws-cli to allow simple lookups on the cooman line.
+A tool to wrap the aws-cli to allow simple lookups on the command line.

+## logstamp
+A script to place a checksum stamp in a file so you can confirm a backup version is the same untouched file maybe during an audit.